Football in Argentina: The beginning

 Two English immigrants, Thomas and James Hogg, organized a meeting on 9 May 1867 in Buenos Aires where the Buenos Aires Football Club was founded.
 The club was given permission by the Buenos Aires Cricket Club to make use of the cricket field in Parque Tres de Febrero, Palermo, Buenos Aires, on the site now occupied by the Galileo Galilei planetarium.
 The first recorded football match in Argentina took place on this pitch on 20 June 1867, being covered by English language daily newspaper The Standard.
 This newspaper, published in Argentina, was the first one to cover football matches in the country.
 That first match, originally scheduled for May 25 in La Boca, had to be postponed due to bad weather.

-The match started at 12.30 and was played between two teams of British merchants, the White Caps and the Red Caps.
-(In the 19th century, it was common practice for teams to be distinguished by caps rather than shirts).
-The teams consisted of eight players each as the organisers were unable to find more players for the match.
-The line-ups were: Thomas Hogg, James Hogg, William Forrester, T. B. Smith, J. W. Bond, E. S. Smith, J. Rabsbottom and N. H. Smith (one team); William Heald, T. R. Best, U. Smith, H. J. Barge, H. Willmont, R. M. Ramsay, J. Simpson and W. Boschetti (second team).
-The team led by Hogg won 4–0, according to The Standard newspaper published on June 23.
-The match played was a blend of both association and rugby footballs, with no goals on the field.
-The use of hands was also allowed.

-The first chronicle of a football match written in Spanish was published by local newspaper El Nacional on September 11, 1880.
-The chronicle referred to a "foot-ball" match played in a cricket field in Montevideo between an Uruguayan-Argentine combined vs a British team.
-The attendance was estimated in 1,000 people.
-Nevertheless, it is unclear what form of "football" was played due to the number of players on the field (15 per side).